What is ascites?

-- If the cancer has spread to the abdominal lining, the lining can become irritated.
+The spread of cancer to the abdominal lining (peritoneum) can result in irritation.
 To soothe this irritation, the peritoneum produces fluid which builds up within the abdomen.

-- If the cancer has spread to the liver or the portal vein (the vein that carries blood to the liver), blood pressure can rise within the liver and impair circulation, causing a build-up of fluid in the abdomen.
+When the cancer spreads to the liver or the portal vein (the vein that carries blood to the liver), blood pressure can rise within the liver and impair circulation, causing a build-up of fluid in the abdomen.

 Signs and Symptoms of Ascites